What can I study?

 Fees and funding

-Course fees are set at a competitive level and are quoted in our section.
+Course fees are set at a competitive level and are quoted on the webpage for each course.
 You might not have to pay the full course fee, depending on your personal circumstances.
-Contact the Finance Officer for advice: Barbara.MacPhail@uhi.ac.uk.
+Contact the Finance Officer for advice Barbara.MacPhail@uhi.ac.uk.
 Modules are studied on a 'pay-as-you-go' basis and you complete one before embarking on the next.

 For the Access course, most full-time students resident in Scotland will have their fees paid in full and receive a bursary.
-If you are resident in Scotland and choose to study part time, you will be able to claim reduced fees.
-Our Access course is also registered with ILA Scotland www.ilascotland.org.uk so you can use your account to pay for individual modules.
+If you are resident in Scotland and choose to study part time, you may be able to claim reduced fees.

 Scottish and EU students on the BA programme are entitled to free tuition provided they meet certain criteria, but international students will be required to pay the full fee.
 Please get in touch with us to discuss your personal circumstances or visit www.saas.gov.uk.